Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-6.md

 ```

 The above function reads a file and loads the data from the file in json format.
 We could dress this function up more and make sure we cope with
 data that cannot be formatted to Json, but that is for later.
-For now we'll keep it simple.
+For now, we'll keep it simple.

-Ok, let's get back to our test_utils.py file where we copied the imports.
+Back to our `test_utils.py` file into which we copied the imports.

-Notice that the first import is 'unittest' and the class from that called TestCase.
-TestCase is the basic unittest class for testing which allows for the unitests to be
+>Notice that the first import is `unittest` and the class from that called TestCase.
+TestCase is the basic unittest class for testing which allows for the `unitests` to be
 run.

 >For a full explanation visit [Python Unittests](https://docs.python.org/3/library/unittest.html)

-Ok, so now we have our unitests and it's base class imported we can set up our testing subclass.
+Ok, so now we have our `unitests` and it's base class imported we can set up our testing subclass.
 It's pretty simple!

->Copy the code below to the test_utils.py file.
+>Copy the code below to the `test_utils.py` file.

 ```python
 class Test(TestCase):
 ```
 As you can see it inherits the class TestCase.

 Now we can write or in this case copy our first test.
-This will be to test our 'dict_excludes' function in utils.py.
+This will be to test our `dict_excludes` function in utils.py.
 It's imported already.

 ```python
 def test_dict_excludes(self):
     result = dict_excludes(test_dict, excludes)
     assert excludes_result == result
 ```
-As can be seen it's a simple test that calls the function 'dict_excludes' with two parameters, a dictionary and a list of keys to be excluded from
+As can be seen it's a simple test that calls the function `dict_excludes` with two parameters, a dictionary and a list of keys to be excluded from
-that dictionary in a newly created returned dictionary, i.e. 'result'.
-We are then comparing the result with a variable called 'excludes_result'.
+that dictionary in a newly created returned dictionary, i.e. `result`.
+We are then comparing the result with a variable called `excludes_result`.

 Before we can run the test we need to define the dictionary and our list of excludes and the excludes_result variable.
 We'll do this by including the following code above the
 class but below the imports.